-On the budgetary front, after Italy, it is now France where the government has had to announce a much higher deficit in 2023 than expected and set out corrective measures which, at this stage, still seem a long way off.
+On the budgetary front, after Italy, it is now France where the government has had to announce a much higher deficit in 2023 than expected and establish corrective measures which, at this stage, still seem far from the mark.
 The level of public deficits also remains a cause for concern in the United States.